JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 If the product version isn't clear on the <control>About</control> screen, consult the individual product pages in _Product Specific_.

 The [Other IntelliJ IDEA Versions](https://www.jetbrains.com/idea/download/other.html) page is a way to find build numbers for every product version.
-Additional ways include hovering over the version number for a product in [Toolbox App](https://www.jetbrains.com/toolbox-app/) or examining the <control>About</control> screen for IntelliJ IDEA Community.
+Additional ways include hovering over the version number for a product in [Toolbox App](https://www.jetbrains.com/toolbox-app/) or examining the <control>About</control> screen for IntelliJ IDEA.
-In this example, IntelliJ IDEA Community Edition (which defines the IntelliJ Platform) for `2019.2.4` is build number `192.7142.36`.
+In this example, IntelliJ IDEA for `2019.2.4` is build number `192.7142.36`.
 Although the *FIX* versions are different, this is not uncommon between products, and the builds are still compatible.
-The *BRANCH* and *BUILD* numbers match, therefore in this PhpStorm example:
+The *BRANCH* and *BUILD* numbers match, therefore, in this PhpStorm example:

 * The _targetIDE_ is PhpStorm, build `192.7142.41`,
-* The _baseIntelliJPlatformVersion_ (IntelliJ IDEA Community Edition) is build `192.7142.36`
+* The _baseIntelliJPlatformVersion_ is build `192.7142.36`

 This information is used to configure the plugin project's Gradle build script and <path>plugin.xml</path> file.